maiah/csv/README.md

 csv
 ===

-CSV file/content parser for Dart.
+Library for reading and writing CSV file/content in Dart.

 Sample usage
 ============